 Not all credit cards offer purchase protection, so make sure to choose a card that does.
 Also, keep in mind that in order to use this feature, you will need to have the original receipt for the item as well as a police report to prove that your item was, in fact, stolen.

-> There are reward cards that give you travel miles, cash back on specific kinds of purchases, and ones that give you money back for all your spending.
-Once you have established your credit for a few years and have a decent income, "Tier Three" credit cards can offer hefty sign-up bonuses of airline miles, free hotel stays, access to VIP airport lounges, first class upgrades, cash back, and more.
-Of course, these bonuses will only truly be free if you pay off your balance in full each month.
+Once you have established your credit for a few years and have a decent income, it's common to be offered rewards credit cards with hefty sign-up bonuses of airline miles, free hotel stays, access to VIP airport lounges, first-class upgrades, cash back and more.
+Note that the bonuses are truly free only if you pay off your balance in full each month.

-> Unless you have more of a devil-may-care personality, you may be haunted by the big "what if" questions hanging over your head.
+Unless you have a devil-may-care personality, you may be haunted by big "what if" questions.
 What if your car breaks down and you can't afford to pay for the repair?
 What if you dropped your phone down the toilet and it wasn't insured?

 There are so many things that can go wrong in life that will quickly drain your savings account.
 Having a credit card, even if you don't use it, is like having an extra layer of security.

 If anything goes wrong, you're going to be OK.
 If you're independent-minded and you don't like asking your family and friends for money, a credit card will always be there to help you out when you need it.